-After a two-week spring break, students will return to their studies – solely on their computers.
-About 6,500 classes will go completely online beginning Monday, March 23, through the end of the semester, to protect the health and safety of the campus community.
+After a two-week spring break, students returned to their studies – solely on their computers.
+About 6,500 classes went completely online through the end of the semester and the summer sessions, to protect the health and safety of the campus community.

-Moving classes online is a form of social distancing, a strategy that public health experts say is the most effective way to slow the spread of the coronavirus (COVID-19).
+Moving classes online is one form of social distancing — a strategy that public health experts say is the most effective way to slow the spread of COVID-19 — among others implemented by the University.

 The term “social distancing” – a rarely used phrase until the coronavirus pandemic began – refers to avoiding close contact with others in order to reduce contagion.